 Our SENDCo, Mrs MacManus, has been a trained teacher since 2004 and has completed her NASENCO training.
 She is our Acting Deputy Head and is in school Monday to Thursday.
-Mrs MacManus also works with GLT to support and improve SEND provision and inclusion across the academy.
+Mrs MacManus also works with Greenshaw Learning Trust to support and improve SEND provision and inclusion across the academy.

 Alongside our team of LSAs, we also have three Senior LSAs.
 We have three certified ELSAs, who are able to deliver emotional and wellbeing support to children across the school.
 Staff are PACE trained and have been trained in attachment theory.
-One LSA is beginning her Autism Support Assisant (ASA) training programme in September 2023 with Bracknell Forest Local Authority.
+We have one fully trained Autism Support Assistant (ASA) and an additional member of staff has started their training to become an ASA in January 2024.

-In the last academic year, staff have been trained in social stories, visual aids to support children with Autism, memory skills, baselining interventions, Maximising the Impact of Teaching Assistants, Attachment Theory, Attention Autism, Quality First Teaching, early identification of SEND (Green Paper), Zones of Regulation, PACE and trauma informed.
+In the last academic year, staff have been trained in social stories, visual aids to support children with Autism, memory skills, baselining interventions, Maximizing the Impact of Teaching Assistants, Attachment Theory, Attention Autism, Quality First Teaching, early identification of SEND (Green Paper), Zones of Regulation, PACE and trauma informed.
 All teachers and teaching assistants have completed the following EduCare courses: